ADAM GRIMM | NEURO COACH

 Is this therapy?

-How long does typical engagement last?
+How long does an engagement last?

 What's the difference between this and Cognitive Coaching?